Innovis: Credit reports

-The company's credit reports contain your personal information and credit history.
-It does not include your credit score.
+The company's credit reports contain personal information and credit history.
+It does not include credit scores.
 Their reports are most often used for pre-screened marketing offers.
 Their services are also used by cell phone service providers.

 Innovis also collects non-traditional credit information like rent payments, magazine subscriptions and utility bills.

 FailSafe Fraud Suite

 Under the direction of Bruce Nixon, president of Innovis, the company launched the FailSafe Fraud Suite, which provides multi-layer authentication that works to identify abnormal patterns of behavior in an effort to fight fraud.